#6 - What Are The Hebrew's

 Christ Jesus was born on the first day of the 7-day-long Feast / Festival of SUKK'OT.
 Because of the massive crowds of religious "Pilgrims" attending this Feast / Festival, who had occupied all available space for many miles around Jerusalem, there as no room at any inn - or even in private homes.
 Since every indoor space available to travelers and religious "Pilgrims" was already taken, initially there was nowhere to stay but in one of the many thousands of "Tabernacles" (Booths) that had been erected for this High Holy Day.
 His birth was on Tishri 15, 3758, on the Hebrew's calendar.
 Which date translates to October 4, BCE 4, on our modern Gregorian calendar.

 The first day of SUKK'OT is a High Holy Day, an Annual High Sabbath, a "Pilgrimage" Sabbath.
-Since the first day Sabbath could fall on any day of the week, along with a routine, weekly, Saturday Sabbath, there are usually two Sabbaths during the week of SUKK'OT.
+Since the first-day-Sabbath could fall on any day of the week, along with a routine, weekly, Saturday Sabbath, there are usually two Sabbaths during the week of SUKK'OT.

 Click Here - For More Information About Sukk'ot (The Feast Of Tabernacles)

-Click Here - View The Hebrew Calendar For The Jewish Year 5768 (Sep.
-2007 - Sep.
-2008)
+Click Here - View The Current Hebrew Calendar

 Shemini Atzeret Is "The Assembly Of The Eighth Day"

-Sabbath - Starts At Sundown...
+Starts At Sundown... |

 Shemini Atzeret IS a Sabbath but is NOT a High Holy Day!